emptylambda/mu-gie/README.md

 We include an example `config.json` under the `Mutation` directory, which only uses the "L8" mutation operator and generates 1 mutant with at most 10000 tries.

 ## Benchmark Mutants:
-Our benchmarking seeds can be found under `/seeds`

 Directory [`experiments`](experiments/) includes the experimental data in CSV format.

 ## [μgie website](http://emptylambda.github.io/mu-gie/)